Xetibo/ReSet-Doc/sections/literature.typ

   The Dolphin version is much more complex, this is because you can customize any shortcut in Dolphin using this interface.
-For Nautilus shortcuts can only be configured using scripts that extend the functionality of Nautilus@nautilus_shortcut_discussion , as according to a GTK developer, this is no longer possible on a toolkit level. @gtk_shortcut_discussion
+For Nautilus shortcuts can only be configured using scripts that extend the functionality of Nautilus @nautilus_shortcut_discussion, as according to a GTK developer, this is no longer possible on a toolkit level @gtk_shortcut_discussion.

   #figure(
     align(center, [#image("../figures/shortcuts.png", width: 80%)]), caption: [Shortcuts menu in Nautilus],